 Every website needs hosting to run

 With your domain picked out, you have a web address for people to visit.
 The next thing you need is a way to host your website so that it actually loads.

-There are thousands of web hosts to choose from, but for someone setting up their first WordPress website, Bluehost is an excellent choice.
+There are thousands of web hosts to choose from, but for someone setting up their first WordPress website, Nexcess is an excellent choice.

-Bluehost is easy to use and will automatically create a WordPress website for you.
-Plus, when you signup, they’ll register your first domain for you for free.
+Nexcess is easy to use, and they automatically create a WordPress website for you when you signup.

 Install a WordPress theme